SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/03-Using JupterLab.md

 # 3. Jupter Lab on SuperPOD

-- There is no display config and Open OnDemand setup in SuperPOD, so it is not quite straighforward to use Jupter Lab
+- There is **NO display config and Open OnDemand setup in SuperPOD**, so it is not quite straighforward to use Jupter Lab

 - However, it is still possible to use Port-Forwarding in SuperPOD in order to run Jupyter Lab.